LAVA: Explainability for Unsupervised Latent Embeddings: Experiments

 \subsubsection{Size of locality, $n$}

 \textbf{Data-driven approach (MNIST).} A data-driven way of choosing the value $n$ can be looking at the Jaccard similarity of neighborhoods of varying sizes in the original space and the latent space.
 Even though methods such as UMAP have hyperparameters that represent the size of neighborhoods that will be optimized for, different neighborhood sizes might end up being optimized (depending on the choice of other hyperparameters and the dataset).
 For the UMAP of the MNIST dataset used in our experiments (Section \ref{sec:experiments}), we found that with the default hyperparameter of $15$ nearest neighbors, the resulting embedding neighborhoods were most representative of the neighborhoods in the original feature space when $k \approx 3000$ (Figure \ref{fig:umap_jaccard}), which was the value we used for LAVA's hyperparameter in our experiments with MNIST.
+For simplicity, we also retained $k=3000$ for the LAVA experiments with the autoencoder-generated embeddings.

 \textbf{Meta-data approach (KPMP).} For the KPMP dataset, we were interested in observing patterns of gene correlation on a sub-cell type level.
 Looking at cell types in the data, we observed the median number of cells for each cell type was $3592$, while the smallest cell type had $148$ cells (Table \ref{tab:cell_type_sizes}).
 Accordingly, we chose neighborhoods of size $k=500$, as this seemed like a large enough number to capture correlations between gene expression that cannot be considered noise, while small enough to explore differences within most of the cell types.